VaibhavDongre1311/Statistics_for_data_Science/README.md

 ___
 ## 2.)
 Data Types and Level of Measurement<a class="anchor" id="2"></a>

-There is structured and unstructured data.
-Then you have qualitative and quantitative data.
+There is structured ,unstructured ,semistructred data.
+Then you have qualitative(categorical) and quantitative(numerical) data.
 Now let's explore two more data types (discrete and continuous) and help you understand the difference.

 ![image](https://user-images.githubusercontent.com/99672298/190947841-6179d7b7-2799-4856-b4be-d5987abfbde0.png)

+divisionn of the data type:-

-At a higher level, data is categorized into two types: Qualitative and Quantitative.
+At a higher level, data is categorized into two types: Qualitative and Quantitative and further divideed aas follows:

+1) Qualitative:- 1) Ordinal data 2) Non-ordinal data
+2) Quantitative:- 2) Continuos data 2) discrete data

 ![25 02 2022_15 16 47_REC](https://user-images.githubusercontent.com/99672298/190960830-5d75e078-ee70-49ee-98f1-20a6ce630ffc.png)